tc39/notes/es6/2012-11/nov-29.md

 #### Conclusion/Resolution

-Consensus... with the criteria that these methods are not simply a set of uncoordinated side effects that happen to have a receiver in common, but a set of coordinated side effects on a specific receiver and providing access to the target object post-mutation.
+- Consensus... with the criteria that these methods are not simply a set of uncoordinated side effects that happen to have a receiver in common, but a set of coordinated side effects on a specific receiver and providing access to the target object post-mutation.

-# Issues With Eval
+## Issues With Eval

-(presented by Allen Wirfs-Brock)
+(Allen Wirfs-Brock)

 AWB: Existing issues with eval w/r to new declarative forms, strict mode, etc In particular, what grammar is allowed in eval.